Multiclass Common Spatial Pattern for EEG based Brain Computer Interface with Adaptive Learning Classifier: Results and Discussion

 We have used training data to train our network and results are generated for the testing data.
 For evaluation metric overall classification is used as a parameter for comparison.
 Accuracy is defined as ratio of correctly classified trials in their respective class to total number of trials for that subject.

 Data is preprocessed before feeding to proposed mechanism.
 Butterworth Band pass filter of order 5 used to filter signals between 8-40Hz as proposed in \cite{filter}.

-Proposed CSP method was used to extract features with $ m = 3$, as described in \autoref{CSP}.
+Proposed CSP method was used to extract features with $ m = 3$, as described in section~\ref{CSP}.
 While using SRIT2NFIS as classifier, parameters such as add threshold, update threshold, novelty and inter-class overlap have to be optimized for each patient.
 This was achieved by implementing particle swarm optimization (PSO) for each subject independently.
-Two parameters that govern the PSO are number of iteration and parameter width. \autoref{fig:Surf_plot} shows the plot of these two parameters and accuracy for subject 2.
+Two parameters that govern the PSO are number of iteration and parameter width.
+Figure~\ref{fig:Surf_plot} shows the plot of these two parameters and accuracy for subject 2.
 The two parameters differ from subject to subject.
 Best accuracy for subject 2 was 45.48\% which is 66.59\% increase in accuracy reported in \cite{R1}.
 Addition to this, it is interesting to note here that subject 2 and subject 5 have a very noisy data as compared to other subjects which is evident from the earlier results in the literature and also this can be seen in the two class classification results on same data.

-\autoref{table:MultiClass} shows the comparison of proposed approach and Multiclass CSP (mCSP) \cite{R1} and ComplexCSP \cite{R2}.
+Table~\ref{table:MultiClass} shows the comparison of proposed approach and Multiclass CSP (mCSP) \cite{R1} and ComplexCSP \cite{R2}.
 Comparison of proposed approach is done with Multiclass CSP (mCSP) \cite{R1} and ComplexCSP \cite{R2}, both of these algorithms use Support vector Machine (SVM) as their classifier.
 The increase in accuracy can be attributed to two major arguments; formation of generalized eigen vectors due to removal of noisy trials which causes a better feature after CSP and better handling of over fitting and non stationarity of EEG data by SRIT2NFIS by its self regulating learning algorithm.